aviart/gd-star-rating/readme.txt

 * mySQL: 5.x
 * WordPress: 2.8 or newer

-= Browser Notice =
-* Multi review feature on administration Post Edit page will not work properly with IE6 browsers.

 = Basic Installation =
 * Plugin folder in the WordPress plugins folder must be `gd-star-rating`.
 * Upload `gd-star-rating` folder to the `/wp-content/plugins/` directory